Paths to Citizenship as the Widow(er) of a U.S. Citizen

 Children of the Widow(er)

-In most cases, the children of a U.S. citizen parent are automatically U.S. citizens.
+In most cases, the children of a U.S. citizen born abroad are automatically U.S. citizens.
 If the child is born abroad, you’ll likely need to contact the closest U.S. embassy to obtain documentary proof in the form of a Consular Report of Birth Abroad.

 As immediate relatives, your derivative children are granted benefits of the Child Status Protection Act, which “freezes” their ages as of the date of the principal’s filing of Form I-130 or I-360, whichever is applicable.
 This provision prevents them from aging-out if they turn 21 prior to an approval of their green card application.
 They must, however, continue to meet any other additional filing requirements.

-Applying for Citizenship the Widow or Widower of a U.S. Citizen
+Becoming a U.S. Citizen as the Widow of a U.S. Citizen

 • Are at least 18 years old